flags/Reactor-3/docs/alife_todo.md

 	[ ] Spotting lies (lying about being the camp founder, giving wrong info, etc) [ ] Dialogs are still controlled by one entity.
 Check to make sure the other involved entity is even awake/existing in dialog.tick()
 	[ ] Multiple ALife hearing a response.
 Only general topics, like introductions, etc.
+	[ ] Red text on responses indicating lying is no longer working

 Likes/Dislikes:
 	[x] Each ALife will have a set of likes/dislikes based on gists.
 These are measured in a float from 0.0 to 1.0.